MiniPiku/DPI-engine/README.md

 5. **Producer-Consumer Pattern** - Thread-safe queues

 The key insight is that even HTTPS traffic leaks the destination domain in the TLS handshake, allowing network operators to identify and control application usage.

----

-## Questions?

-If you have questions about any part of this project, the code follows the same flow described in this document.
-Start with the simple version (`dpi/dpi_simple.py`) to understand the concepts, then move to the multi-threaded version (`dpi/dpi_engine.py`) to see how parallelism is added.

-Happy learning! 🚀